snoyberg/keter/README.md

 `config/keter.yaml`.
 A sample file is available at https://github.com/snoyberg/keter/blob/master/incoming/foo1_0/config/keter.yaml.

-Keter as well supports wildcard subdomains and exceptions, as in this example
+Keter also supports wildcard subdomains and exceptions, as in this example configuration:
-configuration:

 ```yaml
 exec: ../com.example.app